SiyuanHuang95/ManipVQA/README.md

 ![ManipVQA - Method](figures/Method-Figure.png)
 We created an extensive vision-language dataset by combining existing resources and expanding affordance grounding tasks using ChatGPT.
 To maintain consistency with existing VQA datasets, we structured our dataset in a similar VQA format.
 Utilizing this curated dataset, we then fine-tuned an MLLM.
 Once integrated with a heuristic policy, the enhanced MLLM is capable of performing a broad array of tasks, notably including complex manipulation tasks.

+## News

+We have extended the 2D ManipVQA to the 3D ones, with more powerful ability on the articulated joints understanding and action grounding.
+Check it on [GitHub](https://github.com/changhaonan/A3VLM)

 ## How to use

 ### Dataset Creation